Basics In Statistics Question And Answers

 Duties Of Dentists Towards The Patient:

-• Every dentist should be courteous, sympathetic, friendly & helpful
+• Every dentist should be courteous, sympathetic, friendly and helpful

 • He should observe punctuality in fulfilling appointments